Riding on clay roads in Burton, Prince County

 In 2021 and 2022, the Ministry of Transportation and Infrastructure implemented pilot projects designed by PEI Trail Riders.
 The projects were reviewed by PEITR and the Department in February 2022, and was agreed to have been successful.

-In 2023, horses were once again be permitted on four segments of the Confederation Trail between July 1 and October 31.
+In 2023, horses were once again be permitted on four segments of the Confederation Trail between July 1 and October 31, and access has been renewed for 2024.

 In the fall of 2023, the Ministry conducted a public consultation process with all types of trail users as part of its goal to develop a long-term plan for the Trail.
 The results of this primary consultation are expected to be published in the spring of 2024, at which time the implications on further equestrian expansion should become more clear.